statuspal/noticely-embed-widget/README.md

 ## ❌ Error Handling

-If `window.NoticelyWidgetConfig` is missing or doesn't have a `subdomain`:
+If `window.NoticelyWidgetConfig` is missing or doesn't have a `origin`:

 - Console error is logged with helpful message
 - Widget doesn't initialize